malonaz/sgpt/README.md

 These advanced usages of the `--file` and `--ext` flags make it easy for developers to customize the chat context based on their file inputs, enhancing SGPT's versatility and usability.

 ## TODOs
-- Clean up sgpt embed.
-- Create a /format library to avoid reproducing it all.
+- Give the ability to interrupt AI.-